hairong-wang/OnPoint/README.md

 ## Steps to finetune the model
+Please log in to GCP compute engine instance for the following steps.
+For finetuning, you'll need a TPU instance and GCP storage bucket.

+### Step0: Download datasets and models(see above)

 ###Step1: Data processing
 #### - Convert dataset to SQuAD format(Optional)
 If you want to try other dataset, it needs to be converted to SQuAD format first using squad_converter.py